 The health and well-being of our entire school community are our top priority.
-To prevent the spread of illness, we must strictly enforce our exclusion policy following a child experiencing an episode of vomiting or diarrhoea.
+To prevent the spread of illness, we must strictly enforce our guidance following a child experiencing an episode of vomiting or diarrhoea.

 We are writing to clarify the "48-Hour Rule," as correct adherence is essential for both public health and accurate attendance records.